savbell/whisper-writer/README.md

 WhisperWriter is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone.

-Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+alt+space` by default, but this can be changed in the [Configuration Options](#configuration-options)).
+Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+shift+space` by default, but this can be changed in the [Configuration Options](#configuration-options)).
 When the shortcut is pressed, the app starts recording from your microphone.
 It will continue recording until you stop speaking or there is a long enough pause in your speech.
 While it is recording, a small status window is displayed that shows the current stage of the transcription process.
 Once the transcription is complete, the transcribed text will be automatically written to the active window.

 The transcription can either be done locally through the [Whisper Python package](https://pypi.org/project/openai-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
 By default, the app will use the API, but you can change this in the [Configuration Options](#configuration-options).
 If you choose to use the API, you will need to provide your OpenAI API key in a `.env` file.
 If you choose to transcribe using a local model, you will need to install the command-line tool [ffmpeg](https://ffmpeg.org/) and potentially [Rust](https://www.rust-lang.org/) as well.